 Any other thoughts, comments, ideas?

-Early menarche associated with AA for GrimAge
+Early menarche associated with AA for GrimAge (Are there diffs in age at menarche among catch-up growth girls?
+Not necessarily important, just interested)

-use GrimAge, PhenoAge, Horvath intrinsic, Hannum extrinsic
+use GrimAge, PhenoAge, Horvath intrinsic, Hannum extrinsic (I think so too – we just need to rationalize a tiny bit why these are the go-to clocks)

-I’m going to read a paper on this but it seems like catch-up growth might impact muscle anabolism? – unconfirmed I’ll read more about this
+I’m going to read a paper on this but it seems like catch-up growth might impact muscle anabolism? – unconfirmed I’ll read more about this – interesting.

-Catch-up growth also increases oxidative damage and telomere loss in non-human animals
+Catch-up growth also increases oxidative damage and telomere loss in non-human animals – Yeah.
+You included this in the introduction, but I wonder if there might also be a reason to mention WHY we use epigenetic clocks over those?
+Main reason in my view is that they tend to be more accurate, stronger/better predictors of those outcomes.

 Food insecurity does this as well, however diet restriction enhances maintenance.
 Re feeding after diet restriction causes more energy -> growth and less to maintenance (decrease lifespan)

-Catch-up growth selected for because long term health effects arise after reproduction
+Catch-up growth selected for because long term health effects arise after reproduction (Yes, exactly.
+Good insight into the selective processes that could lead to catch-up growth, even though they are ‘costly’ to the individual)

 Were also looking at one specific type of catch up growth (accelerated growth)